-- Ensures the employee understands their position has escalated within the process
+- Ensures the employee understands their 'Right to Appeal'

 - Helps the employee to understand how long this will be on record and 'What happens next?'

 - Documents each breach of the Disciplinary Procedure

 - Helps you through each stage of the process just in case matters escalate